Titowisk/vitor-personal-stuff/courses/Self Learning Auth/self-learning-auth.md

 Solution: If you must transmit sensitive information, consider using JSON Web Encryption (JWE) for full encryption.

+# Identity Provider (IdP) vs Service Provider (SP)
+- Identity Provider is the auth server
+- Service Provider  is the resource server

+In order for the service provider to use a identity provider with SSO, it has to implement the same protocol (SAML, OIDC, WS-Fed)

 # SSO (Single Sign On)
 > Single Sign-on (SSO) occurs when a user logs in to one application and is then signed in to other applications automatically, regardless of the platform, technology, or domain the user is using.
 The user signs in only one time, hence the name of the feature (Single Sign-on).

+## SAML
+> a protocol for implementing SSO

+### SAML Assertion
+Is a XML file that is used between SP and IdP to convey information about user identity and authorization status

 # OAuth
 > The OAuth 2.0 **authorization framework** enables a third-party